Are there any recommendations or guidelines what to do if PRTG crashes and it is not possible to restart the program?

 Make a backup or snapshot

 If PRTG crashes, make a backup or snapshot.
-This way you can be sure that you have the current, crashed status of PRTG at any time for later forensic analysis.
-For details, please refer to the article How do I backup all data and configuration of my PRTG installation?
+This way, you can be sure that you have the current, crashed status of PRTG at any time for later forensic analysis.
+For details, refer to How do I backup all data and configuration of my PRTG installation?

-When trying to localize the problem, consider the following points:
+When trying to locate the issue, consider the following points:

-- Was the problem potentially triggered by any changes to your setup?
+- Was the issue potentially triggered by any changes to your setup?

-- Did you try to reset recent changes which might have caused the issue?
+- Did you try to reset recent changes that might have caused the issue?

-- Are there any updates of the operating system, virus scanner, etc., which have been installed on the system recently?
+- Are there any updates to the operating system, virus scanner, etc., that have recently been installed on the system?

-- Have a look into PRTG’s log files.
-These might indicate the reason for the problem.
+- Have a look at the log files of PRTG.
+These might indicate the source of the issue.

-If you find nothing in the logfiles, run PRTG’s server executable file directly with the parameter INFO (no other characters needed!).
+If you find nothing in the log files, run the executable file PRTG Server.exe directly with the parameter INFO (no other characters necessary).

 \PRTG Network Monitor\”PRTG Server.exe” INFO